junseok44/pulppurism/replit.md

 This project is a Korean civic engagement platform (주민참여 플랫폼) designed to empower citizens to submit opinions, vote on agendas, and actively participate in local governance.
 It provides a public-facing interface for residents to engage with local issues and an administrative dashboard for content management, opinion clustering into agendas, and moderation.
 The application is a full-stack TypeScript project utilizing React for the frontend and Express for the backend, adhering to Material Design principles adapted for a Korean audience with a strong emphasis on accessibility and trust.

 ## Recent Updates (2024-11-11)
+- **Speech-to-Text Integration**: Implemented voice input for opinion submission using OpenAI Whisper API
+  - Users can record audio directly in the browser using MediaRecorder API
+  - Recorded audio is automatically transcribed to Korean text
+  - Transcribed text appears in the text input field for review and editing
+  - Supports pause/resume during recording
 - **Agenda Status Simplification**: Reduced agenda status from 5 states to 3 streamlined states:
   - `voting`: 투표중 (Voting in progress)
   - `reviewing`: 검토중 (Under review)